Ficool

 "He is n—" Her words were cut short as a shadow slithered up from her own, wrapping around her mouth.

 The girl flinched at first, but the sight of her teacher brought an unexpected wave of relief.
-The woman knelt gracefully, her curves showing clearly through the dress as she motioned for her student to follow.
-The blonde girl lowered herself beside her, clumsy in contrast to her mentor's poise.
+The woman knelt, her hair falling like a dark cascade as she motioned for the girl to join her.
+The blonde girl followed, awkward beside her teacher's quiet grace.

-Aurelia, meanwhile, observed the beads of sweat forming on her mentor's brow, her confusion showing on her face.
+Aurelia, meanwhile, observed the unease showing on her teacher's face.

 ("Great One?") is all she could think at that moment.